Challenge level: 3 out of 5

 *Please note, your lunch on Day 2 and your lunch and dinner on Day 10 are not included in your challenge costs, to allow for maximum flexibility on your free days.

-Cyclists will have the use of 18 or 21-gear bikes and we recommend you bring the saddle or gel cover you are used to riding on, so you feel right at home on your bike.
+Cyclists will have the use of quality 18 or 21-gear bikes and we recommend you bring the saddle or gel cover you are used to riding on, so you feel at home on your bike.

-In addition to paying your registration fee (£299) and either paying your challenge costs or raising the minimum sponsorship target, you'll need to budget for your:
+In addition to paying your registration fee (£349) and either paying your challenge costs or raising the minimum sponsorship target, you'll need to budget for your:

 We will stay in comfortable hotels on a twin-sharing basis throughout this fabulous challenge.

-The easiest way to get in touch is by emailing us at email@example.com or calling us on 01590 646410 (9am - 5pm Monday - Friday)
+If you would like a single supplement, please get in touch by emailing us at email@example.com or call us on 01590 646410 (Monday - Friday, 9am - 5pm).

-The group size for this challenge is likely to be around 40 people.
+The group size for this challenge is likely to be around 40-50 people.

 British passport holders require a tourist visa for Cambodia.
 We will send you information and an application form to apply for your visa (currently £40 for British Citizens but subject to change).

-The Dream Challenges team are here to help you achieve your challenge and will support you all the way.
+The Dream Challenges team are here to help you achieve your cycling challenge for charity and we will support you all the way.
 We are on hand from the minute you sign up to answer any questions that you may have about your training or the challenge itself.

-Once you have registered, we will send you a realistic training programme to help you get fit for the challenge.
-The programme builds up gradually as the event gets closer.
+Once you have registered, we will send you a Welcome Pack with everything you need to know about your challenge, including the itinerary, an example insurance policy, details about our challenge destination and the weather we can expect on our cycle, the structure of an average cycling day, a full kit list and a realistic training plan to help you get fit for the challenge.
+The training programme builds up gradually as the event gets closer.